Biyer Phool: Plot

 Mili is ecstatic to hear of her sister's impending marriage, especially because she thinks it will clear the way for her marriage with Atanu, but is heartbroken when she finds out that her sister is in love with Atanu.
 Mili remembers the sacrifices that Lili has made for her and her family and decides to sacrifice her love for her sister's happiness.
 She begs Atanu to marry Lili.
 Atanu's mother asks him also to marry Lili as she has already given her word to Lili's uncle.
 Atanu reluctantly agrees.

 During her wedding celebration, Lili notices slight differences in Mili's outlook and temperament.
-On her wedding day, Lili prepares to go to the altar as Mili reminisces her time with Atanu.
+On her wedding day, Lili prepares to go to the altar as Mili reminisces about her time with Atanu.
 As she is being carried to the altar with her face covered, Ashit arrives.
 Believing the bride to be Mili, he reprimands her for not waiting for him to come back.
-When he realises that Lili is about to marry Atanu, he takes Lili to a side and tells her that Mili and Atanu are in love.
+When he realises that Lili is about to marry Atanu, he takes Lili aside and tells her that Mili and Atanu are in love.
 Lili finds Mili, dresses her like a bride, and takes her to the altar.
 When Lili says that she is not fated to get married, Mili vows to not marry until Lili marries.
-Ashit intervenes and tells Lili that he wished to marry her.
-Lili is surprised to hear Ashit's declaration, and the sisters have a double marriage.
+Ashit intervenes and tells Lili that he wishes to marry her.
+Lili is surprised to hear Ashit's declaration, and each sister weds her respective beau.